Dry Skin and Chapped Lips Have Nothing on the Best Humidifiers

 Q: Is it okay to leave a humidifier on all day?

 Maybe take some breaks.
-While it’s not dangerous, per se, to leave a humidifier on all day, there’s a chance you could increase the humidity above desired levels (which is between 30 and 50 percent humidity, Dr. Rabach notes).
+While it’s not dangerous, per se, to leave a humidifier on all day, there’s a chance you could increase the humidity above desired levels (which is between 30% and 50% humidity, Rabach notes).
 Doing this increases the chance of things like mold and mildew and can actually make it more difficult to breathe.
-Plus, the longer you leave your humidifier on, the more frequently you’ll need to refill the water.
+Plus the longer you leave your humidifier on, the more frequently you’ll need to refill the water.

 The Last Word